-BC79 In their responses to the recognition and measurement questionnaire and at the round-table meetings, many preparers and auditors of SMEs' financial statements said that the requirement in IFRS 3 Business Combinations for an annual calculation of the recoverable amount of goodwill is onerous for SMEs because of the expertise and cost involved.
+- BC79 In their responses to the recognition and measurement questionnaire and at the round-table meetings, many preparers and auditors of SMEs' financial statements said that the requirement in IFRS 3 Business Combinations for an annual calculation of the recoverable amount of goodwill is onerous for SMEs because of the expertise and cost involved.
 They proposed, as an alternative, that SMEs should be required to calculate the recoverable amount of goodwill only if impairment is indicated.
 They proposed, further, that the IFRS for SMEs should include a list of indicators of impairment of goodwill as guidance for SMEs.
 The Board agreed with those proposals.
-The draft IFRS for SMEs proposes an indicator approach and includes a list of indicators based on both internal and external sources of information.

-- BC80 Some respondents to the questionnaire and some of those who took part in the round-table discussions proposed requiring amortisation of goodwill over a specified maximum period.
+The draft IFRS for SMEs proposes an indicator approach and includes a list of indicators based on both internal and external sources of information. - BC80 Some respondents to the questionnaire and some of those who took part in the round-table discussions proposed requiring amortisation of goodwill over a specified maximum period.
 Proposals generally ranged from 10 to 20 years.
 They argued that amortisation is simpler than an impairment approach, even an impairment approach that is triggered by indicators.
-The Board did not agree with this proposal for three main reasons: - (a) An amortisation approach still requires assessment of impairment, so it is actually a more complex approach than an indicator-triggered assessment of impairment. - (b) Amortisation is the systematic allocation of the cost (or revalued amount) of an asset, less any residual value, to reflect the consumption over time of the future economic benefits embodied in that asset over its useful life.
+The Board did not agree with this proposal for three main reasons:

+- (a) An amortisation approach still requires assessment of impairment, so it is actually a more complex approach than an indicator-triggered assessment of impairment. - (b) Amortisation is the systematic allocation of the cost (or revalued amount) of an asset, less any residual value, to reflect the consumption over time of the future economic benefits embodied in that asset over its useful life.
 By its nature, goodwill often has an indefinite life.
-Thus, if there is no foreseeable limit on the period during which an entity expects to consume the future economic benefits embodied in an asset, amortisation of that asset over, for example, an arbitrarily determined maximum period would not faithfully represent economic reality. - (c) When the IASB was developing IFRS 3, and related amendments to IAS 38 Intangible Assets, most users of financial statements said they found little, if any, information content in the amortisation of goodwill over an arbitrary period of years. - 179.
+Thus, if there is no foreseeable limit on the period during which an entity expects to consume the future economic benefits embodied in an asset, amortisation of that asset over, for example, an arbitrarily determined maximum period would not faithfully represent economic reality. - (c) When the IASB was developing IFRS 3, and related amendments to IAS 38 Intangible Assets, most users of financial statements said they found little, if any, information content in the amortisation of goodwill over an arbitrary period of years. - 78.
 Staff recommendation.
-Based on the reasons explained in Issue 17.1 and provided by WG members in paragraph 177, staff recommend that goodwill (and all other intangible assets) of SMEs be considered to have a finite life and, therefore, should be amortised over their estimated useful lives.
-Staff recommend a maximum amortisation period of 10 years should be specified as SMEs are unlikely to be able to estimate accurately the length of a longer finite life.
-Staff's recommendation for amortisation - particularly if coupled with a relative short maximum amortisation period when useful life cannot be assessed - would reduce the circumstances in which an impairment test would be triggered.
-Also, from a practical standpoint many smaller entities would find it difficult to assess impairment as accurately and on such a timely basis as larger entities, meaning the information could be less reliable.
-Although users of financial statements said they found little, if any, information content in the amortisation of goodwill over an arbitrary period of years, users of SME financial statements also said they found little, if any, information content in goodwill at all; for example, lenders will not lend against goodwill as an asset.
+Based on the reasons explained in Issue 17.1 and provided by WG members in paragraph 76 above, staff recommend that goodwill (and all other intangible assets) of private entities be considered to have a finite life and, therefore, should be amortised over their estimated useful lives.
+Staff recommend a maximum amortisation period of 10 years should be specified as private entities are unlikely to be able to estimate accurately the length of a longer finite life.
+Staff's recommendation for amortisation - particularly if coupled with a relatively short maximum amortisation period when useful life cannot be assessed - would reduce the circumstances in which an impairment calculation would be triggered.
+Also, from a practical standpoint many smaller private entities would find it difficult to assess impairment as accurately and on such a timely basis as larger/listed entities, meaning the information could be less reliable.
+Although users of financial statements said they found little, if any, information content in the amortisation of goodwill over an arbitrary period of years, users of private entity financial statements also said they found little, if any, information content in goodwill at all; for example, lenders will not lend against goodwill as an asset.
+Staff note that the proposed amortisation requirement would not eliminate the requirement, proposed in the ED, to assess at each reporting date whether there is an indication that goodwill may be impaired (indicator approach under Section 26).